numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - And this answers our question "In that initial moment, what is the rate at which the botton of the ladder is moving away from the wall?"

 - How does this compare to finding the slope of a tangent line to the circle:
+    - In both cases, we had the equation x² + y² = 5²
+    - And in both cases, we ended up taking the derivative of each side of this expression: 2xdx + 2ydy = 0
+    - But for the ladder question, these expressions were functions of time, so taking the derivative of x(t)² + y(t)² = 5² has a clear meaning:
+        - 2x(t) dx/dt + 2y(t) dy/dt = 0
+        - It's the rate at which the expression changes as time changes
+    - But for the circle question, rather than saying that a small amount of time dt has passed, which causes x and y to change, the derivative just has these tiny nudges dx and dy just floating free (without dt), not tied to some other common variable, like time:
+        - 2xdx + 2ydy = 0 (no dt)
+    - Derivative vs differential notation:
+        - 2x(t) dx/dt + 2y(t) dy/dt = 0 is the Leibniz/derivative notation
+        - 2xdx + 2ydy = 0 is the differential notation

+- Another intuitive way to think about implicit differentiation:
+    - Let's give the expression x² + y² the name "S"
+    - S is a function of two variables, x and y
+    - It takes every point x, y on the plane, and associates it with a number
+    - For points on the circle, that number happens to be 5² so 25
+    - If we stepped off the circle away from the center, that value would be bigger
+    - For other points x, y closer to the origin, that value would be smaller
+    - What it means to take a derivative of this expression s, is to consider a tiny change to BOTH of these variables, some tiny change dx to x, and some tiny change dy to y, and not necessarily one that keeps us on the circle; just any tiny step in any direction of the xy plane
+        - dS = 2x dx + 2y dy
+    - And from there we ask "how much does the value of S change?"
+    - That difference in the value of S before and after the nudge, is dS
+    - For example, if we start off at point where x = 3 and y = 4, and if dx is -0.02 and dy is -0.01
+    - Then the decrease in s, the amount that x² + y² changes over that step, would be:
+        - dS = 2(3)(-0.02) + 2(4)(-0.01)
+    - This is what the derivative expression dS = 2x dx + 2y dy actually means
+    - It's a recipe that tells us how much the value x² + y² changes as determined by the point xy where we start and the tiny step dx dy that we take
+    - This is only an approximation that gets truer and truer for smaller and smaller choices of dx and dy
+    - The key point is that when we restrict ourselves to steps along the circle, we want to ensure that this value of S does not change: we're currently at a point (say x=3, y=4) where S equals 25, and we want to keep it at that value of 25.
+That is, dS should be 0
+    - So setting the expression 2x dx + 2y dy equal to 0 is the condition under which one of these tiny steps actually stays on the circle we are currently on (note: this same condition dS = 0 applies to staying on *any* circle - what makes it specific to the radius 5 circle is that we started at a point where x² + y² = 25)
+    - Or more precisely, that condition is what keeps us on the tangent line of the circle, not the circle itself (but for tiny enough steps, those are essentially the same thing)

+- One more example: sin(x)y² = x
+    - This expression corresponds to several u-shaped curves on the plane (multiple curves exist because sin(x) is periodic - different x values can give the same sin(x)y² value)
+    - Those curves represent all of the points x,y where the value of sin(x)y² equals the value of x
+    - Imagine taking some tiny step with components dx and dy, and not necessarily one that keeps us on the curve
+    - Taking the derivative of each side of this equation will tell us how much the value of that side changes during the tiny step
+    - On the left side, by the product rule we get "Left d-Right + Right d-Left":
+        - The left side is a product of two functions of x:
+            - sin(x)
+            - y² (remember that y is implicitly a function of x)
+        - In derivative form:
+            - sin(x) * (d(y²)/dx) + y² * (d(sin(x))/dx)
+            - By the chain rule, the derivative of y² is 2y * dy/dx
+            - And the derivative of sin(x) is cos(x)
+            - sin(x)(2y dy/dx) + y² cos(x)
+            - Differentiate the right side:
+                - d/dx (x) = 1
+            - Combine:
+                - sin(x)(2y dy/dx) + y² cos(x) = 1
+        - In differential form (multiplying through by dx):
+            - sin(x) d(y²) + y² d(sin(x))
+            - sin(x)(2y dy) + y²(cos(x) dx) = dx
+    - The right side is simply x, so the size of a change to that value is exactly dx
+    - Setting these two sides equal to each other is a way of saying, whatever our tiny step with coordinates dx and dy is, if it's going to keep us on the curve, the values of both the left-hand side and the right-hand side must change by the same amount
+    - From there, depending on what problem we are trying to solve, we have something to work with algebraically, most commonly trying to figure out what dy/dx is

+- How we can use the technique of implicit differentiation to find new derivative formulas:
+    - As we know the derivative of eˣ is itself; but what is the derivative of its inverse function, the natural log of x (d(ln(x))/dx)?
+    - The graph of y = ln(x) can be thought of as an implicit curve: it's all the points x,y on the plan where y happens to equal ln(x)
+    - The x's and the y's on this curve aren't as intermingled as in the previous examples
+    - The slope of the graph dy/dx is the derivative of ln(x)
+    - To find it, let's rearrange this equation y=ln(x) to be eʸ=x since we know the derivative of eʸ
+    - We can take the derivative of both sides, effectively asking how a tiny step with components dx, dy changes the value of each one of these sides: eʸdy = dx
+    - To ensure that a step stays on the curve, the change to the left side of the equation must equal the change to the right side eʸdy = dx
+    - Rearranging, that means dy/dx = 1/eʸ
+    - And when we are on the curve, eʸ is by definition (eʸ=x) the same thing as x
+    - So the slope is dy/dx = 1/x
+    - And an expression for the slope of a graph of a function written in terms of x like this is the derivative of that function
+    - So the derivative of ln(x) is 1/x (visually it looks like the same curve reversed on the x-axis)

+- All of the above is a peek into multivariable calculus, where we consider functions with multiple inputs and how they change as we tweek those multiple inputs, such as f(x,y) = sin(x)y²